evisdrenova/llama2-rs/notes.md

 }
 ```

-It does a basisc token lookup in the vocab and it handles whitespce after the BOS (beginning of sequence) token.
+It does a basic token lookup in the vocab and it handles whitespace after the BOS (beginning of sequence) token.